wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.2.6 =
+* Fixed google country select in SEO Settings
+* Fixed css and js load for some Wordpress themes

 = 3.2.5 =
 * Fixed default country and langage in rank check
 * Fixed the Copyright Free search images